idvorkin/idvorkin.github.io/_d/ai-journal.md

 ### 2023-08-17

-- Playing with Autnomous Agents
+- Playing with Autonomous Agents
   - AutoGPT
   - GPTResearcher
   - Both of these run through docker-compose.
 Kind of nice as 1/ runtime sandbox, 2/ environment mess up avoidance